dinhomathias/Amc/Performance-Optimizations.md

 I skipped some of the implementation details, so here's a short explanation:

 - `parse_update` extracts the user id's of the sender (`source_id`) and receiver (`target_id`) from the message
-- `bank` is a globally accessable object that exposes the Python API of the banks operations
+- `bank` is a globally accessible object that exposes the Python API of the banks operations
   - `bank.read_account` reads a bank account from the bank's database into a Python object
   - `bank.read_account` writes a bank account back to the bank's database
   - `bank.log` must be used to keep a log of all changes to make sure no money is lost

 Sadly, ~~you~~ that damn intern fell right into the trap.
 Let's say there are two morally corrupt customers, *Customer A* with *Account A* and *Customer B* with *Account B*, who both make a transaction simultaneously. *Customer A* sends *Transaction AB* of *10CU* to *Customer B*.
-At the same time, *Customer B* sends a *Transaction BA* of *100CU* to *Customer A*.
-CU simply means **C**urrency **U**nit like Dollar or Euro.
+At the same time, *Customer B* sends a *Transaction BA* of *100$* to *Customer A*.

 Now the Dispatcher starts two threads, *Thread AB* and *Thread BA*, almost simultaneously.
 Both threads read the accounts from the database with the **same** balance and calculate a new balance for both of them.
 In most cases, one of the two transactions will simply overwrite the other.
 That's not too bad, but will at least be confusing to the customers.
 But threads are quite unpredictable and can be [suspended and resumed by the operating system](https://en.wikipedia.org/wiki/Scheduling_(computing)) at *any* point in the code, so the following order of execution can occur:

-1. *Thread AB* executes `bank.write_account(source)` and updates *Account A* with *-10CU*
+1. *Thread AB* executes `bank.write_account(source)` and updates *Account A* with *-10$*
 2. Before updating *Account B*, *Thread AB* is put to sleep by the operating system
 3. *Thread BA* is resumed by the operating system
-4. *Thread BA* executes `bank.write_account(source)` and updates *Account B* with *-100CU*
+4. *Thread BA* executes `bank.write_account(source)` and updates *Account B* with *-100$*
-5. *Thread BA* also executes `bank.write_account(target)` and updates *Account A* with *+100CU*
+5. *Thread BA* also executes `bank.write_account(target)` and updates *Account A* with *+100$*
-6. When *Thread AB* is resumed again, it executes `bank.write_account(target)` and updates *Account B* with *+10CU*
+6. When *Thread AB* is resumed again, it executes `bank.write_account(target)` and updates *Account B* with *+10$*

-In the end, *Account A* is at *+100CU* and *Account B* is at *+10CU*.
+In the end, *Account A* is at *+100$* and *Account B* is at *+10CU*.
 Of course, this won't happen very often.
 And that's what makes this bug so critical.
 It will probably be missed by your tests and end up in production, potentially causing a lot of financial damage.

-**Note:** This kind of bug is called [race condition](https://en.wikipedia.org/wiki/Race_condition) and has been the source of many, many security vulnerabilities.
+**Note:** This kind of bug is called a [race condition](https://en.wikipedia.org/wiki/Race_condition) and has been the source of many, many security vulnerabilities.
 It's also one of the reasons why banking software is not written by unpaid interns.

 To be fair, you probably don't write software for banks (if you do, you should already know about this), but this kind of bug can occur in any piece of code that shares *state* across threads.
 While in this case, the shared state is the `bank` object, it can take many forms.
 A database, a `dict`, a `list` or any other kind of object that is modified by more than one thread.
 Depending on the situation, race conditions are more or less likely to occur, and the damage they do is bigger or smaller, but as a rule of thumb, they're bad.

-There are many ways to fix race conditions in a multi-threaded environment, but I won't explain any of them here.
+There are many ways to fix race conditions in a multithreaded environment, but I won't explain any of them here.
 Mostly because it probably isn't worth the work; partly because it's cumbersome and I feel lazy.
 Instead, as promised in the first paragraph, I'll show you how to avoid them completely.
 That's not always as easy as it is in this case, but we're lucky:

 1. Our set of tools is very limited - `@run_async` is the only thread-related tool we're using
 2. Our goals are not very ambitious - we only want to speed up our I/O